nasd4q/python-tetris/README.md

 * The game script : gamev33.py
 * The pip requirements : requirements.txt
-* 3 bash scripts for hassle-free use
+* 3 bash scripts for easy use

 ## OS requirements